 - Awesome Bar lets you easily find websites you've been to before.
 Just start to type the name or address of a website in the address bar and watch it appear.
 To learn more Awesome Bar tricks, including searching through your open tabs and searching the web, see Awesome Bar - Find your bookmarks, history and tabs when you type in the address bar.

 Firefox’s Private Browsing feature allows you to browse the Internet without saving any information to your computer about which sites and pages you’ve visited.

 To start Private Browsing, go to the top of the Firefox window, the menu bar, click the button and select menu .
-Read the Private Browsing - Browse the web without saving information about the sites you visit article to learn more.
+Read the Private Browsing - Use Firefox without saving history article to learn more.

 To open a Private Browsing window, go to the top of the Firefox window, the menu bar, click the button and select menu .
-Read the Private Browsing - Browse the web without saving information about the sites you visit article to learn more.
+Read the Private Browsing - Use Firefox without saving history article to learn more.

 Top open a Private Browsing window, click on thebutton , and select .

 Tabs let you have multiple websites open inside a single window, keeping your screen clutter-free and making it easy to switch between sites.
 To make a new tab, click the new tab button (+) on the right side of the last tab.
 To learn more about working with tabs, see Use tabs to organize lots of websites in a single window.